 Our NZERO initiative and our campus infrastructure bring together our facility and operations staff with our researchers so that the right people can use the right systems to make better decisions about operations to optimize energy use while reducing emissions and maintaining the safety and comfort of those working on our campus.

 As we deploy and test new technologies and innovative, interactive building controls, our campus will serve as a data-rich research testbed for demonstrating the impact of these advanced approaches and for accelerating learning by industry, government, university and community partners.

 Partnerships and collaboration: Paving the path to a net-zero future

 Strong regional partners will be critical to our success.
-We are looking for collaborators from utilities, industry, city and state governments, research institutions, and community organizations to both contribute to NZERO demonstrations and share in our learning.
+We are looking for collaborators from utilities, industry, city and state governments, research institutions, and community organizations to both contribute to NZERO demonstrations, explore opportunities to work together, and share in our learning.
 For example, the State of Washington has invested in a renewable energy demonstration that will help begin the NZERO transition at PNNL-Sequim.
 Together, we can strengthen the capacity of our region to design, build, and operate resilient, affordable, low-emissions industries and communities of the future.